WhaleConnect/whaleconnect/docs/usage.md

 - **Autoscroll:** If the window scrolls automatically to display new text that is received.
 - **Show timestamps:** If lines are shown with the time at which they are received.
 Timestamps contain hour, minute, second, and millisecond data.
 - **Show hexadecimal:** If data is shown as UTF-8 encoded hexadecimal.
-This does not apply to messages that originate from NST itself (such as errors).
+This does not apply to messages that originate from WhaleConnect itself (such as errors).
 - **Send echoing:** If sent data is displayed with a "[SENT]" prefix in the console.
 - **Clear textbox on send:** If the textbox is cleared each time you send data.
 You will find this option useful if you need to repeatedly send data that is the same or similar.
 - **Add final line ending:** If the selected line ending is automatically sent at the end of the data you input without having to insert a new line manually.